melvinperello/my-attendance/README.md

 # my-attendance

-## Platform Agnostic Attendance Tracker
+## Multi-Platform Attendance Tracker

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-my-attendance is a web based attendance tracker that can be deployed anyhwere,
+my-attendance is a web based attendance tracker that can be deployed on multiple platforms with minimal configurations.

+> Please keep in mind that my-attendance is still under development and full backward compatibility is not guaranteed before reaching v1.0.0.

+> my-attendance follows **Semantic Versioning 2.0.0**

 ## Features